 If you're good at your job, you can get someone to visit a destination once.

-The second visit isn't won by the campaign.
+The second visit isn't won by the launch campaign.
 It's earned by what the brand built into the experience from the beginning.

-There's an old adage in brand strategy: marketing is like asking someone on a first date.
+There's an old adage in brand strategy: marketing is like asking someone on a date.
 Branding is why they say yes.
 The second visit is the sequel to that story.
-If the first visit delivered what you promised, not just functionally but emotionally, at the level of how someone felt about themselves when they were there, the return trip follows naturally.
+If the first visit delivered what you promised, not just practically but emotionally, at the level of how someone felt about themselves when they were there, the return trip follows naturally.
 Not because you asked.
 Because they already decided.

 I hadn't even started working on the Disney Vacation Club brand yet when I first understood this.